-5. Safeguarding Processes and Procedures
+9. Safeguarding Processes and Procedures

-The School will deliver its responsibilities for identifying and acting on early help needs, Safeguarding and Child Protection in line with the policies and procedures identified in the local Safeguarding Partnership.
+The Federation will deliver its responsibilities for identifying and acting on Emerging Needs, Early Help needs, Safeguarding and Child Protection in line with the policies and procedures identified in the local Safeguarding Partnership.

-The Threshold Document is available and assists with meeting a child's needs in Derbyshire and can be found in the local Safeguarding Partnership Procedures This document should be used to help identify the level of concern and next course of action.
+The Threshold Document is available and assists with meeting a child's needs in Derby and Derbyshire and can be found in the local Safeguarding Partnership Procedures This document should be used to help identify the level of concern and next course of action.